amardeep0/learnPunjabi/Punjabi_Alphabets/README.md

 **[Learn Gurmukhi by Parwinder Kaur](http://learngurmukhi.com/)** - set of 5 books for Levels 1-4

-Following is a list of some of the online books for reading.
+Following is a list of some of the free online books for learning Punjabi Albhabets.
 You can choose the books based on relevant content and your preference.

 | Books Names | Relevant Content for Level 1 |
 | --- | --- |